 In a rimmed baking sheet spread out the sliced onions and chopped scallions and add 1 tablespoon of olive oil and 1 teaspoon of kosher salt.
 Use your hands to mix together well.
 Set aside.

-Place the whole squash in a roasting pan, drizzle 1 tablespoon of olive oil over the top and use your hands again to rub the oil all over the squash to coat.
+Place the whole squash in a separate roasting pan, drizzle 1 tablespoon of olive oil over the top and use your hands again to rub the oil all over the squash to coat.

 Roast the onions for 45 minutes or until the onion have caramelized and are mostly a deep golden brown.
 Remove from oven and set aside.